manics/repo2shellscript/README.md

 - Start script: a bash script that should be used to start the environment
 - User: The user that should be used to run the start script

-Example of using the output (inside a plain `ubuntu:18.04` Docker container 🙂):
+### Example of using the output

+This uses a plain `ubuntu:18.04` Docker container as the base environment 🙂:

     docker run -it --name repo2shellscript -p 8888:8888 \
         -v /home/test/repo2shellscript-output/r2dhttps-3a-2f-2fgithub-2ecom-2fbinder-2dexamples-2fconda5778653:/src:ro \